iilonmasc/homebrew-powerlevel9k/README.md

 However the path to the theme varies if you specify a version.

-You have to add `source /usr/local/opt/powerlevel9k@<version>.zsh-theme` depending on the version you specified
+You have to add `source /usr/local/opt/powerlevel9k@<version>.zsh-theme` to your `.zshrc` depending on the version you specified